 Eat Better

-Adapting to a new diet that includes more wholesome foods can be quite difficult for anyone, and especially difficult during and after cancer treatment.
-Treatment can make this transition problematic because it can change your sense of taste, cause nausea, weight fluctuation and you may have developed moody eating habits.
-While all of this can be frustrating, putting healthy eating habits into place can create simple, yet, long-term benefits such as maintaining a healthy weight, eating more colorful and healthy foods, increase in your energy levels and help you endure side effects of CML.
+Adapting to a new diet that includes more wholesome foods can be quite difficult for anyone, and especially during and after cancer treatment.
+Treatment can make this transition problematic because it can change your sense of taste, cause nausea, and weight fluctuation and you may have developed moody eating habits.
+While all of this can be frustrating, putting healthy eating habits into place can create simple, yet, long-term benefits such as maintaining a healthy weight, eating more colorful and healthy foods, increasing your energy levels and helping you endure the side effects of CML.
 If you experience nausea or moody eating habits, try eating small meals every two to three hours until you feel better.

 Get Adequate Rest